Mutual Action Plan

 CRITICAL MILESTONES

-- Buyer: Run internal security review, fornisci environment spec
+- Buyer: Run internal security review, provide environment specs

-- Assumption: No additional scope creep da user feedback
+- Assumption: No additional scope creep from user feedback

 RISKS & MITIGATIONS

-- Risk: Procurement unfamiliar con SaaS vendor category
+- Risk: Procurement unfamiliar with SaaS vendor category

 Probability: High | Impact: 2-week delay

-Mitigation: Fornisci SOC2 audit, reference customer, procurement playbook by [Date]
+Mitigation: Provide SOC2 audit, reference customers, procurement playbook by [Date]

 Owner: [Your name]